Teslafly/Dead-OpenBMS-dead/README.md

 TODO:
 ===============
-* ~Actually write code for the thing~ DONE!
-* finish and post the micromaster board
+* finish and post the micromaster board -Done!
 * make a separate folder for all the kicad libraries and 3d models used in the project
 * write a blog post on teslafly.wordpress.com detailing this project.
-* make this description better
-* make some prototypes
+* make some prototypes ~ parts have arrived.

 License
 ===========
-TBA
+GPL 3.0